veillette/physics-book/contents/ch15TheFirstLawOfThermodynamics.md

 * The internal energy $$U $$ of a system depends only on the state of the system and not how it reached that state.
-* Metabolism of living organisms, and photosynthesis of plants, are specialized types of heat transfer, doing work, and internal energy of systems.
+* Metabolism of living organisms, and photosynthesis of plants, are specialized types of heat transfer, doing work, and internal energy of system

 ### Conceptual Questions